gilmae/klite/README.md

 3. Functions to add new sets of data to the stream
 4. Functions to retrieve data from the stream by key
 5. Functions to retrieve n items from the stream starting with key x
+6. A cli that offers a REPL

 ### What we think we need
-* To help support the BEFORE and AFTER commands, Next and Previous links in the value headers
+* To help support a BEFORE commands, Previous links in the value headers
-* A repl (plus command parser)
 * Support for multiple streams.
 Not sure how to store a hash of string to stream root page in the file.
 Another B Tree?
+* I think I will need to break the cli out into a seperate library, so I have a libKLite and and klite the cli tool

 More long range things: